dendronhq/dendron-site/vault/dendron.jobs.md

 # Senior Full Stack Engineer

-Dendron is an open source note-taking tool built inside the IDE that gives developers the ability to work with and organize information as they do code.
-Notes are plaintext markdown and can be compiled to static pages which can then be deployed and shared anywhere.
+Dendron is an open source knowledge management platform built inside the IDE.
+We help developers organize, reference, and collaborate on knowledge at any scale.

-We're looking for engineers that can help us build out our feature set inside the IDE, on the browser, and in our up and coming cloud offering.
-Help us translate programming concepts like refactoring and debugging into the realm of knowledge management.
+We're looking for engineers that can build out our feature set across multiple platforms and form factors.
+Help us build the IDE for general knowledge.

 Know that you'll be coming in at the ground level - Dendron launched last summer, just went through YC, and are looking for our first external hire.
 We're looking for a partner that is passionate about knowledge management and that can help us shape how it (should be) done moving forward.